-C. General Cleanliness
+B. General Cleanliness

-While TEFC and Explosion-Proof motors are enclosed for protection against adverse conditions of service, they should be kept reasonably clean for longer trouble-free life.
-External air passages in the top endshield and stator frame should be cleaned periodically to prevent overheating of the motor.
+The interior and exterior of the machine should be kept free from dirt, oil, grease, and conducting dust.
 Oily vapor, debris, or dust may build up and block off ventilation.
 Any of these contaminants can lead to early motor failure.
 Motors should be disassembled and thoroughly cleaned periodically as needed.
+While TEFC motors can be run in dirty areas, better service may be expected if they are kept reasonably clean.

 Motors may be blown out with dry, compressed air of moderate pressure.
-However, cleaning by suction is preferred because of the possibility of water in the compressed air lines and the danger of blowing metal chips into the insulation with compressed air.
+However, cleaning by suction is preferred because of the possibility of water in compressed air lines and the danger of blowing metal chips into the insulation with compressed air.